 This broth-based Asian vegan noodle soup has comforting flavors and restorative ingredients.
 It will help to settle your stomach because of the anti-inflammatory ingredients, ginger, and miso.
-However, it’s also the perfect soup if you are simply looking for something to warm you up on a cold day.
+However, it’s also perfect if you are simply looking for an easy, delicious, light soup any time of the year.
 Asian vegan noodle soup is full of nutrient-rich vegetables along with protein-packed tofu.
-No doubt, you’ll be amazed how easy and quick it is to make this savory, warm recipe.
+No doubt, you’ll be amazed at how easy and quick it is to make this savory, warm recipe.

 Why Asian vegan noodle soup

 My refrigerator was stocked with tofu, carrots, green onions, miso, and ginger.
 Also, I had bok choy that was hanging out in my crisper screaming to be made into something delicious.
 Therefore, an Asian vegan noodle soup recipe inspired by stuff in the fridge was just right.

 The one item that I don’t often have is white miso.
 But this incredibly nutritious ingredient is worth getting to know and makes this Asian vegan noodle soup taste like it came from your favorite Asian restaurant.
 Miso is often found in Asian food, it is made from fermented soybeans and comes in a range of colors.
 Incorporate miso into your cooking, you won’t be disappointed.
 It adds a rich depth of flavor and is a great source of B vitamins and folic acid.
 Miso is a gut friendly food.
 Fermented foods contain healthy bacteria known as nature’s probiotics.
 Look for it in the refrigerated or shelved area of the grocery store.